qiskit-community/lindbladmpo/README.md

 * `SimpleSquareLattice.h`: contains a basic class to encode the spatial geometry of the system (a lattice).
 In the present version it can handle a simple one-dimensional chain, or a square lattice with cylindrical boundary conditions.
 Similar classes could be created to handle other geometries and other lattices.

 * `TimeEvolution.h` and `TimeEvolution.cc`: Contain the `TimeEvolver` class.
-Such class stores the parameters associated to a 1-time-step evolution of the density matrix.
-The main parameter is for instance the value/length `tau` of one  time step.
-It also contains other parameters associated to the approximations (truncations, etc.) to be made when applying such a time evolution to a given density matrix.
-This implementation of this class is independent of the details of the specific model to be studied.
-The actual time-evolution is coded in `TimeEvolution.cc`: the method `evolve` takes a density matrix as an input n[it is an iTensor MPS], an updates it 'in place' by the evolved one.
+Such class stores the parameters associated to a single-time-step evolution of the density matrix.
+An important parameter is for instance the value/length `tau` of one  time step.
+A `TimeEvolver` also contains other parameters associated to the approximations (truncations, etc.) to be made when applying such the time evolution operator (which is an MPO) to a given density matrix.
+The `TimeEvolver` class is independent of the details of the specific model to be studied.
+The actual time-evolution is coded in `TimeEvolution.cc`: the method `evolve` takes a density matrix as an input [it is an iTensor MPS], an updates it 'in place' by the evolved one.
 Different Trotter orders are available.
 At order o=2 the error made at each time state is O(tau^3).
 At order o=3 the error made at each time state is O(tau^4.).
 At order o=4 the error made at each time state is O(tau^5).

 * `io_util.h`: small and  simple methods for inputs and outputs (not specific to this type of simulations).
 It contains the class `Parameters`, which is used to handle a set of input parameters (each one being a pair "name" / "value") defined from a acommand line.